WWLP Six Flags blood drive to be held Wednesday

 Generally, the red cross likes to keep a five day supply of blood on hand nationwide.
 We’re at less than a three day supply here in Massachusetts.

-A Red Cross spokesperson told 22News, the organization collected 11-hundred fewer donations than what they needed during the first two weeks of July.
+A Red Cross spokesperson told 22News, the organization collected 1100 fewer donations than what they needed during the first two weeks of July.

 The Red Cross now needs to collect 350 units of blood in the state every day to meet hospital needs and replenish the supply.